 Los Angeles in 1947, everything should be sunny, but the smog creates a fog, a haze that permeates not just the lungs, but the psyches.
-Private eye Roland Drake cracks cases and romances femme fatales, while corrupt cops rule the world of 1947 Los Angeles and moral lines are anything but black and white.
-A dark tale of love and betrayal, told in the classic style of film noir.
-TROUBLE IS MY BUSINESS is a true, hard-boiled tale.
+Private eye Roland Drake cracks cases and romances femme fatales, while corrupt cops rule the underworld of the city and moral lines are anything but black and white.
+A dark, hard-boiled tale of love and betrayal, told in the classic style of film noir.
 Drake has fallen on hard times in a harsh world.
-He is being evicted from his office and disgraced by a missing persons case has ruined him in the public eye and with the police.
-It seems like it's all over for him.
+He has been evicted from his office and disgraced by a missing persons case.
+Ruined in the public eye and with the police. it seems like it's all over for Roland Drake.
 Then, redemption walks in - with curves.
 The owner of those curves is a sexy, dark haired beauty named Katherine Montemar.
 She wants his help.
 The chemistry is immediate and her concern for the disappearance of her family members pulls him into her case - and into bed.
 He wakes up to her missing too, and a pool of blood where she used to be.
 After a nervous encounter with the equally ...Written by

 The film is made as a genre thriller for the same reasons that studios made film noir in the 1940's and 1950's but with an updated spin on the twisted character traits and style of classic hard-boiled literature, pulps and film noir.
 The director, Thomas Konkle, wanted to make something that was a homage to the films Out of The Past, The Big Combo and The Maltese Falcon in the same way that Raiders of the Lost Ark was a nod to the serials that George Lucas and Steven Spielberg enjoyed.
 The director of Trouble has studied filmmaking and acting and used his technical abilities and understanding of what actors needed to give their best to make much of what he had to work with in the production.
 All visual effects were done in house at Lumen Actus.
 See more »